 Study of literary and cultural traditions from around the globe in their historical and cultural contexts.
 May be organized according to linguistic, national, or regional parameters, or framed as a comparative approach to an historical period, stylistic movement, or special topic.
 May be repeated for credit when topic varies.
+3390 Topics in Technology Studies & Strategies (3-3-0) Prerequisite: 3 hours of sophomore-level literature.
+Course may be repeated when topic varies Selected topics on the relationship between writing and technology.
+Students design and produce multimodal projects.
 3399 Directed Study in English Prerequisite: Formal approval by department chair and dean.
 Intensive individual study of a selected topic under the guidance of a member of the faculty.
 4098 English Portfolio (0-0-0) Prerequisite: English major filing for graduation.

 This non-credit course certifies that a degree requirement (submission of a portfolio of samples of the student's writing) has been fulfilled by a student majoring in the BA in English.
 The student enrolls in ENG 4098 in the semester of anticipated graduation and submits a portfolio of about five writing projects from a range of upper level courses approved for the English major.
 As an introduction to these writings, the student writes a 500-word reflective essay that shows the student's growth by explaining the choice of writings and the particular English major skills evident in each.
 The portfolio is graded S for being submitted or IP for not being submitted.
 Only a grade of S, certified by the degree coordinator, allows graduation.
 4099 Professional Writing Portfolio (0-0-0) Prerequisite: Declaring Professional Writing major and filing for graduation.
 This non-credit course certifies that a degree requirement (submission of a portfolio of samples of the student's writing) has been fulfilled by a student majoring in the BS in Professional Writing.
 The student enrolls in ENG 4099 in the semester of anticipated graduation and submits a portfolio of about five writing projects from a range of courses approved for the PW major.
 Using guidelines supplied by the degree coordinator, the student provides documentation for each project.
 The portfolio is graded S for being submitted, or IP for not being submitted.
 Only a grade of S, certified by the degree coordinator, allows graduation.
 4101 Proseminar in Professional Writing (1-1-0) Prerequisite: ENG 3302.
 A capstone course for Professional Writing majors; an overview of possibilities for further education and employment.
 Review of graduate programs and the application process; preparation for the job search, with special emphasis on assembling a portfolio.
 4105 Senior Capstone Project (1-1-0) Co-requisite: Enrollment in an upper-level English course and an approved project.
 A capstone course for English majors.
 Under the supervision of the instructor of the co-requisite course, students complete a project exemplifying creative and critical skills acquired as an English major.
 4306 Science Writing (3-3-0) Prerequisite: 3 hours of literature The study and practice of documenting, reporting and presenting science in articles, audiovisual scripts, specifications, reports and proposals.
 4309 Advanced Creative Writing (3-3-0) Prerequisite: ENG 3309 or permission of instructor.
 Extended writing projects in poetry, fiction, and/or creative non-fiction.
 Emphasis on the practice of editing and publication.
 May be repeated once for credit, with permission.

-4311 Contemporary Literature (3-3-0)

-Prerequisite: 3 hours of literature.
+4311 Contemporary Literature (3-3-0) Prerequisite: 3 hours of literature.